nam170201/introduction-to-python-for-computational-science-and-engineering/book/04-introspection.md

 The command `help(<object>)` accesses the documentation strings of objects.

-Any literal string apparing as the first item in the definition of a class, function, method or module, is taken to be its *docstring*.
+Any literal string appearing as the first item in the definition of a class, function, method or module, is taken to be its *docstring*.

 `help` includes the docstring in the information it displays about the object.